New Year's Resolutions Calculator

-Our OmniTeam members created this mega-multi-omni-tool specially for you.
-Hanna Pamuła, PhD student, and Łukasz Białek, MD, were working hard for long time - everything to help you find motivation and give you a hand in sticking to your New Year's goals.
+Our OmniTeam members created this mega-multi-Omni-tool, especially for you.
+Hanna Pamuła, Ph.D., and Łukasz Białek, MD, were working hard for a long time - to prepare all you need to find motivation and give you a hand in sticking to your New Year's goals.
 So give it a try, experiment, and make a to-do list for this New Year.
 You'll thank yourself in the future!

 What are New Year's resolutions?

-A New Year resolution is a decision made on the occasion of New Year's Day 🎆.
+A New Year resolution is a decision made on New Year's Day 🎆.
 It's often quitting a bad habit or doing something throughout the coming year 📅.
-However, to accomplish a personal goal or otherwise improve your life, you need to find motivation and persistence.
+However, you need to find motivation and persistence to accomplish a personal goal or otherwise improve your life.
 And what is more motivating than seeing the eventual result of our New Year's decision?
 We know it very well - that's why we created this calculator.

-Afterwards, the Romans began every year with promises to the god Janus.
-Also for early Christians, New Year was a time for thinking about their past mistakes and resolving to do and be better in the future.
+Afterward, the Romans began every year with promises to the god Janus.
+Also, for early Christians, New Year was a time for thinking about their past mistakes and resolving to do and be better in the future.

 As you can see, this is an old tradition, but still cultivated in many Western countries.
-In spite of religious roots, resolutions nowadays are mostly a secular practice - people make resolutions to themselves focusing on self-improvement and personal development.
+Despite religious roots, resolutions nowadays are mostly a secular practice - people make resolutions to themselves, focusing on self-improvement and personal development.

 New Year's resolutions ideas

-On the New Year's time, millions of people around the world decide to change their lives for the better.
+On New Year's day, millions of people around the world decide to change their lives for the better.
 Did you know that even as many as two-thirds of people make some New Year's resolutions?
-According to the surveys by Statistic Brain Research Institute and statista.com, the most popular ideas for New Year's resolutions are:
+According to the surveys byand , the most popular ideas for New Year's resolutions are:

 As you can see, there are many different resolutions taken every year.
-Most of them are related to self-development or self-care, but also you'll find there the ones connected with money or relations.
+Most of them are related to self-development or self-care, but you'll also find the ones connected with money or relations.
 Do you find your resolution on that list?

 The most common New Year's resolutions in the US

 All over the world, people promise themselves to change their lives at the dawn of New Year.
-As you can imagine, the resolutions vary among different parts of the globe, but did you expect that they are totally different between neighboring states?
-Ranking of New Year's resolutions by state prepared in 2016 using geotagged Twitter data revealed that in 18 states, the top resolution is to lose weight, in 13 it's to save money and in 11 is to exercise more.
+As you can imagine, the resolutions vary among different parts of the globe, but did you expect that they would be totally different between neighboring states?
+Ranking of New Year's resolutions by state prepared in 2016 using geotagged Twitter data revealed that in 18 states, the top resolution is to lose weight.
+In 13, it's to save money; and in 11, is to exercise more.

 What are the reasons for that situation?
-It's still not exactly clear but if you have your own ideas - don't hesitate and contact us!
+It's still unclear, but if you have your own ideas, don't hesitate to contact us!

 How to stick to your resolutions?

-Every beginning of the year the resolutions are a hot topic in traditional and social media.
+At the beginning of each year, resolutions are a hot topic in traditional and social media.
 Millions of people worldwide are willing to change their lives, but how many of them actually succeed?
 Unfortunately, that's a totally different thing.
-According to U.S. News, approximately 80% of resolutions fail by the second week of February!
+According to, approximately 80% of resolutions fail by the second week of February!

-So what we can do to increase our chances for a perfect life?
+So what can we do to increase our chances of a perfect life?
 How to really change your habits and lifestyle?
 Here are our tips for you!

 There is nothing worse than setting an unrealistic goal.
-Resolution of visiting the gym five times a week, when your last year membership card is collecting the dust on the shelf, or no-sweets policy when you can't survive a day without a bar of chocolate, are definitely the unrealistic ones.
+The resolution of visiting the gym five times a week when your last year's membership card is collecting dust on the shelf and the no-sweets policy when you can't survive a day without a bar of chocolate are definitely the unrealistic ones.
 Instead, try to make resolutions that will challenge you a bit and allow you to grow and learn new things in the process.
-Taking on too much will only exhaust and put you off, making you more likely to give up in a week or two.
+Taking on too much will only exhaust you and put you off, making you more likely to give up in a week or two.

 Define your resolutions properly